CSE232-MSU/CSE232/labs/lab07.md

 Thus, whichever file pulls in the header file first, defines the pre-processor variable and declares the function for the entire compilation.
 If some other file also includes the header file later in the compilation, the pre-processor variable is already defined, so the declarations are not included.

 Of course, the simpler solution is to make use of the (not-yet-standardized) `#pragma once`.
-It is your call.
+Your call.

 ## Coding Assignment

-Make a new folder in your lab 6 directory called "splitter", and add three new files to it: main.cpp, functions.cpp and functions.hpp.
+Make a new folder in your lab directory called "splitter", and add three new files to it: main.cpp, functions.cpp and functions.hpp.

 &nbsp;